dnorcott/dnorcott.github.io/_posts/2016-04-25-dependency-injection.md

 ### Conclusion

 So there you have it!
-I once heard dependency injection called "a ten-dollar word for a 10-cent concept".
+I once heard dependency injection called "a ten-dollar word for a ten-cent concept".
 It's a simple yet powerful tool to break up dependencies in your code and increase testability.